UAE: Hindu temple in Bur Dubai to shift services to new location in Jebel Ali

 Palestinians are in desperate need of blankets, food, stoves and fuel as they take refuge in makeshift tents — many of which are not even waterproof

-Notices has been put up at all the entrances of Shiva temple in Bur Dubai stating that the temple has been shifted to Jebel Ali.
-The notice reads: This is to inform all our devotees with effect from: Wednesday, January 3, 2024, this temple will be shifted to our new Hindu Temple Jebel Ali.
+Notices have been put up at all the entrances of the Shiva temple in Bur Dubai stating that the temple has been shifted to Jebel Ali.
+The notice reads: This is to inform all our devotees with effect from: Wednesday, January 3, 2024, this temple will be shifted to our new Hindu Temple, Jebel Ali.

-The temple was built in the late 1950’s and has been a place of worship for the Hindus residing in the UAE since then.
+The temple in Bur Dubai was built in the late 1950s and has been a place of worship for the Hindus residing in the UAE since then.

-The Khaleej Times has contacted temple authorities to gather information regarding a recent announcement.
-A committee member from the temple has informed us that they are in communication with the relevant authorities and will furnish us with updates as soon as they receive them.
+When Khaleej Times tried to contact temple authorities regarding the announcement, a committee member said that they are in touch with the relevant authorities and will furnish further details as soon as they receive them.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Narendre, another devotee and a resident of Al Qusais was sad after reading the notification.
-“I come here and spend time with a lot of other worshippers as well as the flower vendors, people selling idols and many more and they all became a part of my life,” said Narendre.
+Narendre, another devotee and a resident of Al Qusais, had a touch of sadness after reading the notification.
+“I come here often and spend time with a lot of other worshippers as well as the flower vendors, people selling idols and many more.
+And they all became a part of my life,” said Narendre.

 ALSO READ: